beet-software/dorm/dorm_annotations/README.md

 - `name`: Specifies the name of the foreign key column in the underlying database.
 - `referTo`: Specifies the model class that the foreign key references.
+- `unique`: Indicates that the foreign key is unique in the source model.
+A non-unique foreign key is many-to-one; a unique foreign key can be one-to-one.
+The inverse relation is derived by the generator.

 ```dart
 import 'package:dorm_annotations/dorm_annotations.dart';